 - Competitive features: High loan ceiling up to $17,500

 Most BNPL apps follow a “pay-in-4” payment schedule: one payment at the time of purchase, then three more every two weeks so you’re paid up within six weeks.
 By contrast, Affirm has terms of 3, 6, and 12 months in addition to pay-in-4.
+This allows you to make monthly payments rather than bi-weekly – however you will owe interest on the longer term loans.

 Another thing I like about Affirm is its massive selection of vendors.
 Amazon and Walmart are there, but also Tire Rack and Motorola.